The First Comprehensive Rosin System for Double Bass

 Keep your fingers touching the sides of the cup, not the rosin

-Apply with fast bow strokes, with light pressure on the rosin
+Apply with fast and strong bow strokes, with heavy pressure on the rosin.

 Swipe towards the centre of the rosin to avoid chipping

 When first opening the pack the surface may appear with white powder.
-This is just a result of the rubber touching the rosin and will not affect usage
+This is just a result of the rubber lid touching the rosin during shipping and will not affect usage.

 To melt your rosin back into shape, just sit it in the cup on a flat surface in a warm environment and it will gradually melt back into the shape of the cup.
 Then allow it to cool and harden before using again

 How do the amber range recipes compare to other rosin brands in grip and stickiness?

 A recent trial group of professional bass players made the following general comparisons:

 - 35% was similar to Nymans

 Please keep in mind that these comparisons have not been decided through any formal trial or research, and are just the collective opinion of a small group of bass players on one particular day.
 This group were indoors with an ambient temperature of about 23°C. All our recipes will feel different depending on the climate (temperature) they are tried in.